lucifr/Alfred-Extensions/README.markdown

 `sti` without parameter will replace default icon with one by Dan Perrera, or you can use Action to bring in the <path> parameter.
 Change the $Path to your own permenant icon for quick replacing if you like.

+#### Search Current Site

+`cd <keywords>`

+Search website of browser's current tab with Google's "site:xxx.com" query.

+Notice: this extension supports both Safari and Chrome, however, when both browsers are running, Safari will be considered as priority.

 ### More to Come...